taiyoo/vri-ai-assistant/README.md

 ### Configure RAG Replicas

 `enableRagReplicas` is an option in [cdk.json](./cdk/cdk.json) that controls the replica settings for the RAG database, specifically the Knowledge Bases using Amazon OpenSearch Serverless.
-This also affects bot store database.

 - **Default**: true
 - **true**: Enhances availability by enabling additional replicas, making it suitable for production environments but increasing costs.